Kiss’ Gene Simmons Finds Buyer For Longtime Benedict Canyon Home

-Glam rock legend Gene Simmons has sold his sprawling Benedict Canyon mansion nearly a year after listing it and for considerably less than its highest asking.
+Glam rock legend Gene Simmons has sold his sprawling Beverly Hills mansion nearly a year after listing it — and for considerably less than its highest asking price.

 The Kiss co-founder and wife Shannon Tweed sold the custom-built property for $16 million, according to the Los Angeles Times.

-Simmons listed the property last October for $22 million, but the listing expired without a sale.
+The rocker listed the property last October for $22 million, but the house went unsold.
 It reappeared on the market in March for $25 million.
 By mid-May, the price had dropped to $20 million.

 Last fall, Simmons said he and Tweed were fed up with “unacceptable” taxes in Beverly Hills and were decamping to a 24-acre estate in Washington.
 More recently, he said the couple was leaving L.A. “for a quieter lifestyle,” and relocating to Lake Tahoe.